 However, a Certified Nursing Assistant (CNA) was observed answering the call light and entering the resident's room "without donning Personal Protective Equipment (PPE) and bent over the resident, touching [their] uniform to the resident's over bed/tray table."
 The CNA "touched the resident shoulder and bed linen and turned off the call light as the resident put in [their] request for coffee.
 The CNA exited the room without washing [their] hands.
 When asked if aware that the resident was on isolation precautions, the CNA" responded 'no I was just answering the call light'.
 The sign on the resident's door was brought to [the CNA's] attention."
 The CNA "attempted to read it aloud but had apparent difficulty in doing so and again stated [they] did not know the resident was on isolation.

 If you, or your loved one, have suffered injury or harm while residing as a resident at Magnolia Place - Spartanburg, contact the South Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Spartanburg County victims of mistreatment living in long-term centers including nursing homes in Spartanburg.
+Our network of attorneys fights aggressively on behalf of Spartanburg County victims of mistreatment living in long-term centers including nursing homes in Spartanburg.
 Our seasoned attorneys provide legal representation to LTC home residents who have been harmed by negligence and abuse.
 We have years of experience in successfully resolving claims for compensation against caregivers that must be held accountable.
 Contact us now to schedule a free case review and how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.